presciencelabs/tabitha-sources/app/README.md

 ## Running locally

-for the sake of CORS, a `ontology.local.tbta.bible` needs to be added as an additonal alias for the loopback:
+for the sake of CORS, `ontology.local.tbta.bible` needs to be added as an additonal alias for the loopback:

 > `/etc/hosts` file on *nix systems
 > ```bash